 Tell us a little about yourself, what you do for a living, what hobbies / interests / passions

-Hello there, I work at Hillside Animal Sanctuary in West Runton.
-For years I have also given my time to Robert Cheeke - creating this website, t-shirts, and any other graphics he needs for facebook and so on.
+For the last few years I have given my time to Robert Cheeke - creating this website, t-shirts, and any other graphics he needs for facebook and so on.
 I also have my own support page for vegans on facebook.
-In my spare time I like to play heavy metal music, work out at the gym, punch the Body Opponent Bag, read books and graphic novels, play videos games (especially God Hand, Devil May Cry 3, Hitman: Blood Money, Resident Evil 4, Dead Space 1... in fact there are hundreds of games I have really enjoyed over the years).
+In my spare time I like to play heavy metal music, work out at the gym, punch the Body Opponent Bag, read books and graphic novels, play videos games (especially God Hand).
 I also love TV and movies, but I can't list all those.
-But I will mention Firefly as one of the finest shows ever made, which was ignorantly cancelled by morons!
+But I will mention Firefly as one of the finest shows ever made, which was ignorantly cancelled by schmucks.

 Why did you become vegan?